Smartling/SmartlingHelp/_articles/learning/webinars/translation-copy-2.md

 ![](/uploads/versions/ask-more-questions---x----1497-836x---.png)

 Still have questions on how to use Smartling?
 The Translation Interface?
-We offer a weekly Q&A sessions dedicated to Translation Resources working in Smartling: Translators, editors, and Internal or External Reviewers.&nbsp;
+We offer a weekly Q&A sessions dedicated to Translation Resources working in Smartling: Translators, editors, and Internal or External Reviewers.

-Sessions are held weekly on Tuesdays from 10 to 11:00 AM EST or 3:00 to 4:00 PM EST.&nbsp;
+Sessions are held weekly on Tuesdays from 10 to 11:00 AM EST or 3:00 to 4:00 PM EST.

-Click here for a [detailed schedule, upcoming sessions and sign-up](https://attendee.gotowebinar.com/rt/6547639393794862850).&nbsp;
+Click here for a [detailed schedule, upcoming sessions and sign-up](https://attendee.gotowebinar.com/rt/6547639393794862850).